High Disk I/O

 To check your Disk IO Budget on the Supabase Platform, head over to Database Health in the Reports section.

 It is also possible to monitor your resources and set up alerts using Prometheus/Grafana.
-With Grafana you will be able to see how much of your RAM is used for caching and you can track other metrics such as your Swap usage.
+With Grafana you will be able to pinpoint potential causes and see more fine-grained metrics like how much of your RAM is used for caching and your Swap usage.
 Read the Metrics Guide to learn more.

 Common reasons for high disk IO usage